| | |

 Final Thoughts on the Joolz Aer

 Overall, I like the quality of this stroller.
-It doesn’t feel cheap like some travel strollers do, and it’s one of few I feel comfortable strapping our heavy diaper bag to.
+It feels sturdy and luxurious enough to be an everyday stroller, especially with the bassinet option.
+It’s one of few I feel comfortable strapping our heavy diaper bag to.

-I would absolutely love it if the recline was a little bit deeper, and if there was a footrest.
-That said, I haven’t found a travel stroller that has it all yet, and the huge canopy, premium materials, the fact that it’s made from recycled bottles, and how lightweight and easy to fold it is are huge bonuses.
+I absolutely love that the recline is a deeper now, and the addition of the footrest.
+The huge canopy, premium materials, the fact that it’s made from recycled bottles, and how lightweight and easy to fold it is are huge bonuses.
 So far, it’s the best travel stroller I’ve found, and it is our go-to!

 Similar Posts